kxzk/mechmarket-alert/README.md

     - Twilio free trial gives you $15
     - Each text costs about a cent

-* Need to create the following environment variables:
+* Need to create the following environment variables (below are just examples):

 ```bash
 # Reddit